aaronsaray/FirePHP4Chrome/README.md

 # Changelog

+#### 0.7
+Support for planned header size limit in FirePHP (to handle the Chrome issue of too large headers).

 #### 0.6
 Support for console.table() (in canary or better - still backwards compatible for older versions).
 (Thanks https://github.com/niutech for the heads up)